QuarkNerd/blog/cgrant/_posts/2013-09-25-2D-Game-Development-With-SpriteKit.md

 	NSTimer *timer = [NSTimer timerWithTimeInterval:5.0 target:self selector:@selector(launchEnemyFighters) userInfo:nil repeats:YES];
 	[[NSRunLoop currentRunLoop] addTimer:timer forMode:NSRunLoopCommonModes];

-This calls the `launchEnemyFighters` method, which instantiates and five `EnemyFighter` instances, rotates them 180 degrees, places them in different locations and then applies an impluse to all of them so they move downwards towards the bottom of the scene.
+This calls the `launchEnemyFighters` method, which instantiates and five `EnemyFighter` instances, rotates them 180 degrees, places them in different locations and then applies an impulse to all of them so they move downwards towards the bottom of the scene.

 ![An Enemy Exploding](https://raw.github.com/ChrisGrant/FirstSquadron/master/blog/enemyPlanes.png)